hso-nn/crm-sdk/WebAPI.md

 ```

 ## 2.6) ExecuteFetchXml
-The executeFetchXml has two parameters:
+The executeFetchXml has two arguments:
   * logicalName
   * fetchXml